 You can read more about internships on careerpilot website and on all about careers website

 Supported Internships: If you have a special education need and an education health care plan aged 16-24 you may be able to access supported internships which are designed to enable you to achieve sustainable, paid employment by giving you the skills and support needed for workplace learning.
 Read more about supported internships at South Gloucestershire Stroud College and at Bristol City College

-You can also read about young people's experiences of supported internships, find accessible fact sheets on the Preparing for Adulthood Website.
+You can also read about young people's experiences of supported internships and find accessible fact sheets on the National development team for inclusion website.

 Choices 4 U service provides opportunities for people with learning difficulties from the age of 16.

 Apprenticeships teach you the skills you need to perform well in your job.
 They allow you to learn practical skills in your workplace, build up valuable knowledge and skills, gain qualifications and earn money at the same time.

 As an employee, you will be based in a workplace, as most of the training takes place on the job.
 You will usually attend off-the-job training and you could be working towards a qualification, such as National Vocational Qualification (NVQ), other nationally recognised qualifications or a certificate of achievement.

 If you decided not to go to university, you can complete a higher level and degree apprenticeships which are available at levels 4–7.
 These programmes combine work and off-the-job learning which can lead to foundation degree, standard degree or professional qualifications in your chosen career.